tonchis/vimfiles/README.markdown

     source ~/.vim/gvimrc.vim

+Finally, you will need to install `curl`

+    sudo aptitude install curl

 You may want to explore the `~/.vim/config` directory to see what's included and `~/.vim/config/mappings.vim` to see how to use the available tools.